Tawfique07/Tick_Tack_Toe/README.md

 ```
 ├── src
-│   ├── TicTacToe.java      # Main game class that handles the UI and game logic
+│   ├── TickTack.java       # Main game class that handles the UI and game logic
 │   └── ...                 # Any additional files
 └── README.md               # This file
 ```